 Every diet should normally contain fats, proteins and carbohydrates.
-Get these macro-nutrients from quality sources, and as a basic protocol, divide the caloric quantities into a 60% carbohydrate, 20% fat and 20% protein.percentage.
+Get these macro nutrients from quality sources, and as a basic protocol, divide your daily calories into 60% from carbohydrates, 20% from healthy fat, and 20% from delicious protein.

-Fat is another fuel source used during in the diet for endurance athletes, especially at lower workout intensities.
-Fat however can’t be broken down very fast.
-As the intensity of exercise increases carbohydrate becomes the main fuel source, but the total amount of fat burned can remain the same, and the calories burned will be much greater.
 Fat is not a good source of energy to consume during exercise, but is crucial to processing certain vitamins and performing body functions.
-The best fats are mono or poly-unsaturated fats.
-A good way to identify these types of fats is that they are liquid at room temperature (oils), and / or generally come from plant sources.
-Avocados and nuts are whole foods with this type of fat.
-This fat can also be found in canola, olive, and safflower oils.
-Saturated fats generally come from animal sources and include cheese, lard, butter, meat fats, and cream.
-The body only needs a small amount of saturated fats.
-They should only make up about 10% of the diet.
-These fats are considered “bad” because they raise LDL cholesterol.
+The good fats are are mono or poly-unsaturated fats.
+A good way to identify these types of fats is that they are liquid at room temperature (oils), or generally come from plant sources.
+Avocados and nuts are whole foods with this type of good fat.
+Good fat can also be found in canola, olive, and safflower oil.
+Saturated fats generally come from animal sources and include cheese, butter, meat fats, and Moose Tracks Ice Cream.
+The body only needs a small amount of saturated fats, maybe 10% of the fat consumed.

 Protein is a poor source of energy and requires a lot of work to break down.
 Protein only supplies about 5% of the energy used during exercise, and up to 10% when glycogen stores are depleted.
-Protein however is crucial in a diet for endurance athletes to for repair muscles.
+Protein however is crucial in the diet to repair muscles.
 Endurance athletes should be aware that increased protein intake does not necessary equal increased muscle mass.
-Muscle gain comes from adaptation to stress (ex. weights), and proper nutrition.
+Muscle gain comes from adaptation to stress placed on muscles.
+Nutrition and protein help recovery.
 Consuming too much protein can be hard on your kidneys and is unnecessary.
-The body can only process so much protein at a time; the rest is flushed from your body.
+The body can only process so much protein and the rest is flushed.